GsActions/commit-message-checker/README.md

 `flags` is optional and defaults to `gm`.

-`excludeDescription` is optional.
-Default behavior is to include the description.
+`excludeDescription`, `excludeTitle` and `checkAllCommitMessages` are optional.
+Default behavior is to include the description and title and not check pull request commit messages.

 ### Example Workflow